aleksnavratil/polish-for-normal-people/polish_textbook.md

 The ball is beside the tallego tablu
 ```

 Notice a couple things here.
 First, when the ball is *below* the table, the declension ending for the adjective (aka the `-em` part of the word `tallem`) happens to be the same as the declension ending for the noun (again the `-em` part of the word `tablem`).
 This is merely a lucky cooincidence, and is not at all a general feature of Polish declensions.
+We elaborate on this point more in the "Phonetic agreement of adjectives and verbs" section below.

-We discover a counterexample immediately, finding that when the ball is *beside* the table, the adjective `tall` gets a new ending `-ego` which is not the same as the `-u` ending for the noun `tablu`.
+And in the final sentence of the example above, we discover a counterexample for this rare `-em`/`-em` agreement immediately, finding that when the ball is *beside* the table, the adjective `tall` gets a new ending `-ego` which is not the same as the `-u` ending for the noun `tablu`.

 ### A roundup of other things which are difficult about declensions